PacificBiosciences/apps-scripts/multiplexHGAP/doc/README.md

 # Multiplexed Analysis Explained
-In general, running demultiplexed analyses in SMRt Analysis requires three basic steps:
+In general, running demultiplexed analyses in SMRT Analysis requires three basic steps:

     1) Barcode
     2) Demultiplex
     3) Analysis

 This document is intended to explain these three steps so that users can generate custom command-line workflows as necessary.
 These are essentially the steps that are used in the scripts found in this repository (via SMRT-Link), but here they are explained such that users can implement their own scripts if desired.

 ## Terminology